Kutty-Angel/kuttyAngelXBot/README.md

 ## ⚠️ Security

 Kutty Angel Music Bot follows good practices of security, but 100% security cannot be assured.
-M8N-Music-Bot is provided **"as is"** without any **warranty**.
+Kutty Angel is provided **"as is"** without any **warranty**.
 Use at your own risk.

-For more information and to report security issues, please refer to our [`M8N • SUPPORT`](https://t.me/DuskyBotZSupport)
+For more information and to report security issues, please refer to our [`DUSKY • SUPPORT`](https://t.me/DuskyBotZSupport)

 ## License